netlabtoolkit/ntk/README.md

 NETLab Toolkit JavaScript Version

-NTK (the NETLab Toolkit) is an authoring system for designers, developers, makers, researchers and students who want to design and build tangible Internet of Things projects.
+NTK (the NETLab Toolkit) is a visual authoring system for designers, developers, makers, researchers and students who want to design and build tangible Internet of Things projects.
 With a simple drag and drop interface, connect sensors, actuators, media and networks with the smart widgets.
 Concepts can be prototyped quickly, encouraging iteration, experimentation and testing by sketching in hardware.

-NTK works with the original Arduino and newer Linux embedded systems like the Intel Galileo and Arduino Tre.
+NTK works with the original Arduino and newer Linux embedded systems like the Intel Edison.
 And NTK can be easily adapted to do new things.
 The Code widget allows users to add custom Javascript.
 And with a bit more expertise, users can create their own, reusable widgets.

 Go ahead, Drag and Drop the Internet of Things.